csswizardry/csscv/README.md

 ### `.comment`, `.comment-block` and `.comment-block__line`

 These classes, unsurprisingly, style markup to look like comments.
-The `.comment` class gives and inline comment, whilst `.comment-block` gives us a DocBlock style comment:
+The `.comment` class gives an inline comment, whilst `.comment-block` gives us a DocBlock style comment:

     <p class="comment-block">